As US life expectancy lags, nutritional deficiency is often an overlooked factor - KESQ

 Many are also socially isolated, she said.
 “They don’t want to cook for themselves and may not have access to transportation to go to the grocery store to buy nutritious foods.”

-These concerns about the health of aging adults in the US are longstanding, and mortality from nutritional deficiency had been rising long before the pandemic – but the pandemic likely exacerbated many factors.
+These concerns about the health of aging adults in the US are longstanding, and mortality from nutritional deficiency had been rising long before the pandemic – but the pandemic probably exacerbated many factors.

 “There are 10,000 senior centers out there where a million older adults everyday were going through the doors,” said Ramsey Alwin, president and CEO of the National Council on Aging.
 “When we visited some of our senior centers, we’ve heard that their congregate meals are only 50% back in terms of attendance because people are still wary, especially this respiratory season, about going out and being in those group settings.
 So I think we’re still unwinding some of that.”